Excel Cash Flow Reviews At Its Best

-Excel Cash Flow was a nice idea – many years ago – but not so much any more.
+Excel Cash Flow was a nice idea – many years ago from entrepreneurs inspired by the cashflow quadrant – but not so much any more.
 There’s no point paying for the information that it offers – you can get the same information, more current, for free – and have more freedom to explore what’s going on in the rest of the web marketing world.

 Why make yourself a shill for someone else’s products, when you could instead write about your passion and make long term, residual income from it?

 Excel Cash Flow typically costs $97, although sometimes the creators discount it to $27, but even at $27 it’s not really worth the cost – at least not these days.
 You won’t make a full time income from posting affiliate links to random corners of the web – more likely you’ll earn yourself a reputation as a spammer.
 This is not ‘easy money’.
 It’s boring, it’s hard work, and it probably won’t produce anywhere near the returns that you expect.